Chemical Peels

 By applying a customized chemical exfoliant to the skin, we induce a controlled injury that removes damaged outer layers (the epidermis and, in some cases, portions of the dermis).

-As a board-certified plastic surgery practice in Vancouver, BC, we utilize medical-grade chemical peels to effectively treat photoaging, hyperpigmentation, acne scarring, and textural irregularities.
+As a board-certified plastic surgery practice, we utilize medical-grade chemical peels to effectively treat photoaging, hyperpigmentation, acne scarring, and textural irregularities.
 The newly regenerated skin is demonstrably smoother, firmer, and more uniform in tone.

 Types of Chemical Peels